 - Breathe in ten times.
 Relax

-- Now follow your breath from your mouth up to your nose.
-Feel your breath around your nose.
-Ask your nose to relax.
-Massage your nose.
+- Follow your breath from your mouth up to your nose.
+Feel your breath around your nose, massage your nose and ask it to relax.

 - Feel your breath moving up to your eyes.
 Gently massage your eyes.